March Madness 2023 live stream, Bracket, Schedule, Final Four, National Championship

 What is March Madness?

-If you happen to be unfamiliar, March Madness refers to the NCAA Division 1 men’s basketball tournament that begins every year in March.
+If you happen to be unfamiliar, March Madness refers to the NCAA Division I men’s basketball tournament that begins every year in March.
 The very first tournament was held in 1939 and had just eight teams.
-This year March Madness college basketball playoff is scheduled to take place on Tuesday, March 15 in Dayton, Ohio, and end on Monday, April 4 at Mercedes-Benz Superdome.
+This year 2023 March Madness college basketball is scheduled to take place on Tuesday, March 14 in Dayton Arena in Dayton, OH, and end on Monday, April 4 at NRG Stadium, Houston, Texas.

 Through the years, the tournament has evolved into one that now contains 68 teams all playing for the national championship.
 Each season, March Madness attracts over 100 million viewers.
 Nearly 75 million people fill out a tournament bracket attempting to pick the ultimate national champion and win some money while doing so.

 How did it get so big?

 From the first tournament’s eight teams, the NCAA increased the number of teams through the years.
 In 1979, two of basketball’s legends squared off in the national championship game.
 Earvin “Magic” Johnson’s Michigan State Spartans faced Larry Bird’s Indiana State Sycamores.
 Johnson’s team won and so did the fans.

 The game became so popular that the NCAA continued to add teams to the tournament throughout the 1980s.
 By 1985, the tournament was up to 64 teams, and beginning in 2011 March Madness had its full contingent of its current 68 entrants.